 Again, do your homework on the surrounding area first and foremost before you make any rash decisions.

 It’s the inside that counts…

 They say you should never judge a book by its cover.
 They’re right.
 No matter how pretty a house looks on the outside, it’s absolutely no indication of what might be lurking on the inside.
 Real estate agents know this all too well.
 Ever come across a listing of a beautiful looking home but can’t seem to find any photos of the inside?
 There’s a reason for that.
 Basically, those selling the property are convinced that displaying the interior will be more of a deterrent than just leaving them off the listing all together.

 It doesn’t necessarily mean that the home is going to be a lemon without a doubt, it just means that you should be weary from the get go, and perhaps even call ahead to find out before potentially wasting your precious time.
 You’re actual dream home might be getting snatched up while you’ve been duped into inspecting a disaster home, and we can’t have you missing out on your dream home.

-However, when all is said and done, the only way to be 100% sure that you’re getting what you pay for is to opt for a building inspection.
+However, when all is said and done, the only way to be 100% sure that you’re getting what you pay for is to opt for a Pre-Purchase Building Inspection.
 We here at Building Masters have been around the block so to speak, and we never miss a beat.
 We know exactly what to look for and exactly when there might deception involved.
 We also want you to get the best possible deal which we can offer with our new Property Negotiation Service.
 So get out there and find yourself a dream home, and we’ll be waiting on the sidelines to help you secure it at the best possible price!